altbert/Whatsapp_speech_to_text/README.md

 ### Description
-Once authenticated on Whatsapp Web, the worker will transcribe, using Whisper, all messages received from a contact in your contact book.
+Once authenticated on Whatsapp Web, the worker will transcribe, using Whisper, all messages received from a contact in your contact book, and you.
 If you want to contribute just send a pull request